X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Results

-We divide the sample into two classes, ``relaxed'' clusters with a small peak shift ($D_{\rm XP}<0.02R_{500}$) and ``disturbed'' clusters with a large shift ($D_{\rm XP}>0.02R_{500}$) following the criteria used in \cite{Sanders09}.
-As a result, there are 5 (11) relaxed (disturbed) clusters and the fraction of relaxed objects is $30\pm13$\%.
-Here the error indicates the systematic uncertainty in the measurement and was estimated by comparing the X-ray images with different smoothing scale.
-Section~\ref{subsec:discussion_centroid} compares the fraction of relaxed clusters for the present optical sample with nearby X-ray and SZE cluster samples.
+We divide the sample into two classes, ``relaxed'' clusters with a small peak offset ($D_{\rm XP}<0.02R_{500}$) and ``disturbed'' clusters with a large offset ($D_{\rm XP}>0.02R_{500}$) following the criteria used in \cite{Sanders09}.
+As a result, there are only 5 relaxed clusters and the fraction of relaxed objects is $14\pm 6 (\pm 6)\%$ for the entire sample, and $29\pm 11 (\pm 13)$\% if 20 clusters with low photon statistics are excluded.
+Here the first error is the statistical uncertainty estimated by the bootstrap resampling method \citep{Efron82} and second error in the parenthesis indicates the systematic uncertainty in the measurement and was estimated by referring to the peak-to-peak amplitude of the relaxed fraction in the case that we varied the smoothing scale of the X-ray images between 2 and 4~pixels.
+Section~\ref{subsec:discussion_centroid} compares the fraction of relaxed clusters in the optical clusters with nearby X-ray and SZE cluster samples.